Learn from others: Inspiring perspective shifts

 Leah V: Fat, black, and Muslim woman’s musings

 I enjoy learning about this amazing person who is at the forefront of greater representation of identities we haven’t seen in fashion (or anywhere in public) until now.
-I love seeing her success and celebrating how she’s a part of shifting the world we see around us.
+I love seeing her success and celebrating how she’s a part of shifting the world we see around us.@sitwithit

 Whitney Goodman LMFT: Mindset shifts with a lot of content based in cognitive behavioral therapy.
 I really enjoy the charts of thinking patterns this person makes.
 She has an approach that helps me to understand the mental shifts I can make from things like toxic positivity towards authentically feelings where I am at.
-She offers strategies for asking more thoughtful questions rather than the, “how are you” question that is really so loaded.
+She offers strategies for asking more thoughtful questions rather than the, “how are you” question that is really so loaded.@parentingwithperspectacles

 Re-parenting my little self and great for parents.